JayChotaliya3824/boose-docs/README.md

 #### 7 Replaced Methods (2) \*
 	Method, Endmethod and Call commands are all implemented and tested.
 #### 8 Additional (web version, text-based version, extension to BOOSE itself, etc, discuss with your tutor) (2)
+I focused on the implementation of the GUI interface, design patterns and the unit testing.

 \* You must rewrite the functionality and not try and "hack the system".
 I've tried to make it so you can't but who knows, either way, you've been told.
 ### [You MUST fill in this form whilst recording your YouTube Video AND submit it to myBeckett](https://forms.gle/j3eMcVbbjQ3sFrXw7)